 Service provision for Non-Title XIX/XXI services for Contractor enrolled members is provided by the ACC-RBHA.
 Non-title XIX/XXI services include room and board, mental health services (formerly known as traditional healing), auricular acupuncture, childcare, and supportive housing rent/utility subsidies and relocation services.
 The Contractor shall have established processes in place to refer members to the ACC-RBHA for Non-Title XIX/XXI services.
 The Contractor shall assist members with how to access these services and shall coordinate care for the member as appropriate.

-Opioid Use Disorder Treatment Programs: The Contractor shall monitor and report on the availability of OUD treatment services and submit an OUD Provider List as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Opioid Use Disorder Treatment Programs: The Contractor shall monitor and report on the availability of OUD treatment services network sufficiency.

 Permanent Supportive Housing Coordination